 - Has received radiation treatment in the lower back

 Laser Spine Institute offers more effective alternatives to traditional lumbar fusion.
 Laser Spine Institute’s surgeons perform minimally invasive, outpatient procedures that require a shorter recovery time and have a greater rate of success than traditional open back surgery.
-Contact Laser Spine Institute for a free review of your MRI or CT scan and to learn how to find relief from back pain.
+Contact Laser Spine Institute for your MRI review and to learn how to find relief from back pain.